Skip to main content

 Open the HackRF spectrum WebSocket for channel-energy/interference data.
 Frames with opcode 2 are binary Arrow IPC streams containing spectrum sweep record batches with power_bins_dbm list columns.

 For unknown or modified HackRF hardware, keep lna_gain_db and vga_gain_db conservative, keep amp off, and do not use transmit tooling.
-A one-shot lab sweep over 2400-2500 MHz at 1 MHz bins completed at about 20 sweeps/sec on the current Pi.
-The Sidekick passes an explicit sweep_count to hackrf_sweep because the current Pi/HackRF toolchain completes zero sweeps when no count is provided.
+The Sidekick passes an explicit sweep_count to hackrf_sweep because some Pi/HackRF toolchains complete zero sweeps when no count is provided.

 Adapter and Monitor-Mode Notes